csmith111/csmith111.github.io/_posts/2016-02-06-FirstBlogPost.markdown

 In this series of blogs I will outline some insights that document my learning process and hope that it will be a useful introduction to Elm and Functional Reactive programming for all.

-Elm is a functional, ML like language and at least for me I found the transition to Elm from from Haskell fairly easy.
+Elm is a functional, ML like language and at least for me I found the transition to Elm from Haskell fairly easy.

 So let us start with the customary Hello World program.
 {% highlight Haskell %}